LukasFuchs/FDCSGm/README.md

 For more details on how to discretize and sovle the advection equation see [*/FDCSGm/AdvectionProblem/*](https://github.com/LukasFuchs/FDCSGm/tree/main/AdvectionProblem).

    For the thermal convection code I do prefer, so far, the semi-lagrangian method.
 However, I do only advect the total temperature and not the increments, so far.
-In case of a temperature independent material (e.g., a Rayleigh-Taylor Instability), advection with passive tracers, wich advect different properties (so far, density and viscosity), should be used (this partly works with a semi-lagrangian advection method, too).
-The tracers are advected using fourth order Runge-Kutta.
+In case of a temperature independent material (e.g., a Rayleigh-Taylor Instability), advection with passive tracers, wich advect different properties (so far, density and viscosity), should be used.
 For more details and examples see the [benchmark directory](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark).

 # Scaling and equation of state
    To better compare different kinds of thermal convection, one can scale the governing equations.
 The equation can be scaled by the following reference parameters: